 3. Power On & Check Connection

-Now your robot should be able to see that it has a magdeck connected to it.
-Open the OT App and connect to your robot over USB or WiFi.
-Then you can click on the "Pipettes & Modules" tab below the name of your robot.
+Now your robot should be able to see that it has a MagDeck connected to it.
+Open the Opentrons App and connect to your robot over USB or Wi-Fi.
+Then, you can click on the PIPETTES & MODULES tab below the name of your robot.
 You should see the pipettes and modules connected to your robot, as in the screenshot below:

-- Request a protocol from the Opentrons team using the Protocol Request Form
+Request a custom protocol by using the Opentrons Custom Protocol Development Request Form.

-You can also find some protocols using the magdeck on our Protocol Library.
-Support for modules is not currently included in our Protocol Designer, but will be soon!
+You can also find some protocols using the Magnetic Module on our Protocol Library.

 Calibrating a Protocol with the Magnetic Module

 Before you calibrate your labware with your Magnetic Module, Opentrons recommends ensuring your labware locks to the module by adjusting the black plate bracket on top of the module.

 Please note there are two sizes of plate brackets supplied with your module: Standard and deep well.
 These brackets can be removed and swapped by unscrewing the module's thumb screw (silver knob on front):

 When you have completed your protocol using the MagDeck, it is time to load it into the Opentrons App and run it.

 The robot will be able to see that your protocol includes a MagDeck and will check to make sure that it is connected.
 It will then display the module in the deck slot the protocol you assigned to the MagDeck (Slot 1 in the example below).
 You can then proceed through labware calibration in the same way you normally would.
 The robot will move to the A1 location of the plate on top of the MagDeck for you to save the position in the same way as it does for every other labware.